ehsanshahrabi/Project3_Air_Quality_Index_Monitor/README.md

 app.py: This is the Python Flask server that serves the index.html file and provides an API endpoint to access the AQI data.

+aqi_data_ok_status.json: This JSON file contains the cleaned and filtered AQI data that was extracted from the World Air Quality Index Project using data_extract.ipynb script.

 ### Data Collection and Cleaning
 The data was scraped from the World Air Quality Index Project using BeautifulSoup.
 After scraping the data, extensive cleaning was performed to ensure accuracy and uniformity.
-We removed any entries from the dataset that had a status other than 'ok', ensuring high quality of the data.
+I removed any entries from the dataset that had a status other than 'ok', ensuring high quality of the data.
 Once cleaned, the data was saved into a JSON file aqi_data_ok_status.json, ready to be consumed by the Flask server and the front-end.

 ### Working
 ![datavisualizations](https://github.com/ehsanshahrabi/Project3_Air_Quality_Index_Monitor/assets/124327258/0507eb77-4fc0-44ad-bd34-27f9acd313be)